 Journaling can also be a powerful tool to improve your mental health.
-Not only can it help you reflect on your day-to-day activities, your experiences and how you reacted to them, studies have shown it provides a number of wellness benefits.
+Not only can it help you reflect on your day-to-day activities, your experiences and how you reacted to them, but studies have also shown it provides a number of wellness benefits.

 The American Psychiatric Association (APA) reports that journaling helps people gain insight into their feelings and emotions, which can help manage stress.
 According to the APA website, “writing about things that have frustrated or upset you can help you let go of some of the stress and gain perspective.”

-For example, if you’re upset because you’re quarrelling with a friend or spouse, journaling may help you collect your thoughts regarding the argument, understand why it happened and help you process how the situation makes you feel.
+For example, if you’re upset because you’re quarreling with a friend or spouse, journaling may help you collect your thoughts regarding the argument, understand why it happened and help you process how the situation makes you feel.

 Journaling can be done on a desktop computer, laptop, a cell phone app or in a simple bound notebook — the APA notes there is no single right way to do it.
-It’s more about taking time to write down what’s on your mind and how that makes you feel.
+It’s more about taking the time to write down what’s on your mind and how that makes you feel.

 Discover a Career in Counseling

 Professionals who are passionate about helping others understand how to improve their mental health may find themselves drawn to a career in counseling.
 Counselors often have a profound impact on the lives of their patients, whether they need help navigating a divorce, dealing with stress at school or coming to terms with the death of a loved one.
 For this reason, counselors often find their work to be both meaningful and rewarding.

 The online Master of Arts in Counseling degree at Wake Forest University is designed to provide aspiring counselors with the tools and educational background to be successful in this career.
 Your path toward becoming a professional counselor can start today.
 Discover how the Wake Forest University online Master of Arts in Counseling program may help you reach that goal.

 Harvard Health Publishing, “Sleep and Mental Health: Sleep Deprivation Can Affect Your Mental Health”